 In fact, quality and safety are interrelated.
 Employee safety has a positive impact on quality, for example, and vice-versa.
-Formal studies support the fact that adherence to ISO 9001 standards correlate with improved safety in the workplace, and that poor safety practices align with increased levels of scrap, rework, and nonconformances.
+Formal studies support the fact that adherence to ISO 9001 standards correlates with improved safety in the workplace and that poor safety practices align with increased levels of scrap, rework, and nonconformances.

 Here are 5 ways in which today’s leading innovators are using EHSQ software to drive better business results:

 Every company’s most valuable asset is its people.
 When a worker is injured, it can lead to devastating results for that individual and their family.
 It also affects their co-workers, negatively impacting team cohesion and morale.
 For that reason alone, it makes sense to take a proactive stance toward employee safety.

 There are also financial implications though, of course.
 Workplace injuries lead to higher insurance premiums, lower job satisfaction, fines and penalties, regulatory mandates, and negative publicity.
 When you lose a valuable employee, – even temporarily, – productivity suffers as well.
 Hiring, training, and onboarding new employees takes time and costs money.
 In today’s job market, finding qualified personnel can be especially difficult.

 Whether you operate in a highly regulated industry or are voluntarily seeking ISO 9001 certification, – you are very likely subject to external audits.
 These are designed to verify your conformance to standards, and they typically involve a lot of legwork.
 Employees will be called upon to track down information about specific incidents, tests, or nonconformances.